speters/USBasp/Readme.txt

 LICENSE

+USBasp is distributed under the terms and conditions of the GNU GPL version 2 (see "firmware/usbdrv/License.txt" for details).

-The project is built with AVR USB driver by Objective Development, which is published under a proprietary Open Source license.
-To conform with this license, USBasp is distributed under the same license conditions.
-See the file "firmware/usbdrv/License.txt" for details.
+USBasp is built with AVR USB driver by OBJECTIVE DEVELOPMENT GmbH.
+See "firmware/usbdrv/" for further information.

 LIMITATIONS

 Hardware:
 This package includes a circuit diagram.
-That circuit can only be used for programming 5V target systems.
+This circuit can only be used for programming 5V target systems.
 For other systems a level converter is needed.

 Firmware: